-Los Angeles World Airports (LAWA) procures over $500 million a year of goods, materials and services to maintain efficient operation of its network of airports at Los Angeles (LAX), Ontario (ONT), Van Nuys (VNY) and LAWA-Palmdale Land Holdings (PMD).
+Los Angeles World Airports (LAWA) procures over $500 million a year of goods, materials and services to maintain efficient operation of its network of airports at Los Angeles (LAX), Van Nuys (VNY) and LAWA-Palmdale Land Holdings (PMD).
 From asphalt to safety equipment to legal services, many of LAWA’s divisions utilize outside contractors to provide specialized products or services to fulfill the needs of the airport.

 While each contract solicitation presents a unique business opportunity focused on individual goals and needs, there is a standard process by which LAWA solicits and evaluates potential contractors.